lxzxl/tradingview_wiki/Saving-and-Loading-Charts.md

 ## Overview

-From this article you will know how to save users' chart layouts and study templates and restore them when users get back.
+From this article you will know how to save users' chart layouts and study templates, and restore them when users get back.

 ### What is a chart layout